Mac Jones Player Prop Bets for NFL Week 11 | New England vs. Atlanta 11/18/2021

 Recent Performances

-- In last week's outing against the Browns, Jones had 198 yards while completing 82.6% of his passes, while throwing three touchdowns.
+- In last week's matchup with the Browns, Jones completed 82.6% of his pass attempts for 198 yards, while throwing three touchdowns.

-- Jones has 554 passing yards (184.7 ypg), completing 64.5% of his passes and throwing four touchdown passes and one interception over his last three games.
+- Jones has racked up 554 passing yards (184.7 per game) and has a 64.5% completion percentage this year (49-of-76) while throwing four touchdowns and one interception over his last three games.

 Jones' New England Teammates